Don't script your AI. Arm it.

 curl -s https://raw.githubusercontent.com/jshsakura/mfa-servicenow-mcp/main/docs/llm-setup.md

-Works with Claude Code, Cursor, Codex, OpenCode, Windsurf, VS Code Copilot, Gemini CLI, Zed, and more.
+Works with Claude Code, Cursor, Codex, OpenCode, Windsurf, VS Code Copilot, Antigravity, Zed, and more.

 Your AI detects the client and OS, then walks you through setup interactively.